-The Industrial Staff Union - PSA of NSW's activities do not expose it to a variety of financial risks such as market risk, including foreign currency, price and credit risk.
+The Industrial Staff Union - PSA of NSW's activities do not expose it to a variety of financial risks such as market risk, including foreign currency, price and interest rate risk, credit risk, and liquidity risk.

 Liquidity Risk

 These notes should be read in conjunction with the attached compilation report.